Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 ### Scene 1: Ethical Dilemma - Expanded
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
-We have a responsibility to ensure that our policies uplift everyone, not just the privileged."
+We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
+We need to advocate for a system that is equitable and just."

 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I see your point about the need for safeguards to protect those who might be left behind."